 Experiment 1: Evaluation of nine commercial soil moisture sensors for the determination of the water content of sawdust.

-Using the FSCE or derived equations (see Methods) for those not supplied by the manufacturer, the nine EM sensors generally underestimated the water content of the sawdust of all three tree species [Figure 2(b) and Table 3].
+Using the FSCE or derived equations (see Methods) for those not supplied by the manufacturer, the nine EM sensors generally underestimated the water content of the sawdust of all three tree species [Figure 2(d), (e), (f) and Table 3].
 Using the supplied or derived FSCEs, the measurement accuracy of the FDR sensors was not as good as that of the TDR and TLO sensors (Table 3), again possibly due to the shorter length of the FDR probes compared with the TDR and TLO probes (Table 1) and low frequency.
 The values of θsawdust estimated by the Hydro Probe using the derived FCSE were all between 0.025 and 0.017 cm3 cm-3, giving a θsawdust of 40 to 59% which is high (Figs. S1-S4) and indicates that the derived FSCE was not suitable.
 It is not surprising that in most cases the soil calibrations did not suit the sawdust as the measured maximum gravimetric water content of sawdust was 280%, which is not possible in regular soils (He and Dyck 2013; Vaz et al. 2013) and further the bulk densities of the sawdust are much smaller than soil (and those of the tree segments) (Table 2), so that a large bias is expected in measuring θsawdust by the nine EM sensors using the supplied and derived FSCEs (Gao et al. 2015; Martínez-Sanz et al. 2016; Singh et al. 2006;).

 Experiment 2: Evaluation of five commercial soil moisture sensors to determine the water content of stem segments.